 - The robotic fallacy is intimately linked to the tendency to believe, from an instance of seemingly intelligent behaviour, that we are somehow close to achieving intelligence as a general faculty.
 We are not.
 We are facing the AI chasm.

 The robotic fallacy is offered as a tool for thinking about claims made regarding AI.
 The appeal to Wittgenstein’s philosophy is offered as a way of broadening how we see AI research progressing.
 In fact there were two main phases to Wittgenstein’s philosophical development.
 In his Tractatus Logico Philosophicus, he put forward the thesis that “the world consists of facts, not of things”.
 He considered then that one needed only to elaborate a scheme of formal logic which, operating upon those facts, would describe the world completely.
-But he later abandoned that position entirely with the arguments of the Philosophical Investigations, described above.
+But he later abandoned that position entirely with the arguments of the Philosophical Investigations.
 The world, which is tractable to us only through symbols, is not isomorphic to data and cannot be inferred from it.
 Data will always be missing elements of symbolic form.
 Not only is human language not formal logic, neither can it be learned through data alone.
 The human brain contains, in some sense, our symbolic forms.
 We need to identify how it realises those forms, and how they are learnt as a function of language games as a whole.
 Otherwise, even if we could create intelligent artificia through computational evolution, we almost certainly wouldn’t be able to understand them.

 Whatever we think of progress towards AI so far, this article has not mentioned the many problems that machine learning, inappropriately applied, raises for social issues including justice and welfare.
 Automated decision-making in areas such as employment, potential criminality and creditworthiness raise issues of social justice and potential discrimination.
 How, from a legal perspective, can one establish whether an uninterpretable system with unknown error modes is making biased or incorrect decisions, except by subjecting it to audit tests?
 What tests will suffice, and how often should one apply them to an evolving system?
 See The Scent of Data for a little more about these issues.